 The National Center for Suburban Studies at Hofstra University®

-The single-family detached home and the residential mortgage occupy important place in the making and remaking of the U.S. suburbs.
-Several NCSS research projects have focused upon the role of housing in the redevelopment process and the efforts to restore suburban communities in the aftermath of the foreclosure crisis.
+The single-family detached home and the residential mortgage occupy important places in the making and remaking of the U.S. suburbs.
+Several NCSS research projects have focused on the role of housing in the redevelopment process and the efforts to restore suburban communities in the aftermath of the foreclosure crisis.

 Uniondale Vacant Property Tracking Project.
-The National Center for Suburban Studies at Hofstra University is collaborating with the Uniondale Community Land Trust to develop the Uniondale Vacant Property Tracking Project, an initiative supported by a New York State Legislative Grant and the Celebration of Suburban Diversity Dinner.
-Ten years after the onset of the crisis, New York and Nassau County in particular continues to face high levels of vacancy.
+The National Center for Suburban Studies at Hofstra University® is collaborating with the Uniondale Community Land Trust to develop the Uniondale Vacant Property Tracking Project, an initiative supported by a New York state legislative grant and the Celebration of Suburban Diversity Dinner.
+Ten years after the onset of the crisis, New York and Nassau County in particular continue to face high levels of vacancy.
 Many “zombie homes” remain entangled in a complex maze of ownership resulting from private-channel securitization practices that were common at the height of the subprime boom.
-The Uniondale Community Land Trust is a non-profit that seeks to acquire these homes, renovate them, and resell the house to homeowners while retaining the land to ensure permanent affordability.
-U-CLT pursues this goal is close collaboration with local civic groups, government, and its non-profit partners.
+The Uniondale Community Land Trust is a nonprofit that seeks to acquire these homes, renovate them, and resell the houses to homeowners while retaining the land to ensure permanent affordability.
+The Uniondale Community Land Trust pursues this goal in close collaboration with local civic groups, government, and its nonprofit partners.

 Accessory Dwelling Unit Study (2016) – This study, commissioned by the Long Island Community Foundation, provides a historical overview of ADU regulation on Long Island, a survey of existing town and village codes, a demographic profile of communities where ADUs are and are not permitted, a basic count of ADUs in the region, and data from a limited survey of local officials.